 Avocado Toast Bar

-- Toast, I used a combination of whole grain, sourdough, and rice thins
+- 25 slices Toast, I used a combination of whole grain, sourdough, and rice thins

 - Sliced radishes